mttttrrr/cse15l-lab-reports/report1.md

 - ```scp <file> cs15lfa22pl2ieng6.ucsd.edu:<path>``` copies a file from the immediate filesystem (which could be on your local computer) to the specified path on the remote machine (when you ```ssh``` you are in the home directory, its path is ```~\```).
 This is very useful if you wish to edit files on your computer and run them remotely.

 ![Scp.](report0scp.PNG)

+In this example, I first create a file by executing the program `notepad` with the argument `test.txt`, creating a new text file in which I can edit its contents.
+In particular, its contents are "`This is being printed remotely.`".
+This is Windows specific, on Linux `notepad` can be replaced with `nano` to open a text editor.
+Then, I use `scp` to send it to the home directory on the ucsd server.
+I then `ssh` and use `cat` to print the contents of the file remotely.

 ## Setting Up SSH Keys